Immersive Learning Environments – Howard Junior School

 Fuel natural curiosity

 As teachers at Howard Junior School can attest, curiosity is contagious.
-Similarly, an immersive learning environment encourages pupils to explore, seek answers and want to learn.
-Interactivity is a key ingredient and if pupils are able to see, touch and experience something physically, they’re more likely to engage with it.
-If they engage with it, they’ll remember it too.
+An immersive learning environment encourages pupils to explore, seek answers and want to learn.
+And interactivity is a key ingredient.
+If pupils are able to see, touch and experience something physically, they’re more likely to engage with it.
+Once they engage with it, they’ll remember it too.

 Teachers encourage pupils to take an active interest in their learning environment.
-The school has invested in STEM themed Wall Art to complement their diverse curriculum and stimulate a natural love of learning.
-They also hold regular events, such as their Dr Who themed day, to promote a love of technology.
+For example, the school has invested in STEM themed Wall Art.
+This complements their diverse curriculum and stimulates a natural love of learning.
+The school also holds regular events, such as their Dr Who themed day, to promote a love of technology.
 Pupils were enthralled when they were visited by Dr Who writers and a real Dalek.
 It traversed the corridor, leaving amazed onlookers in its wake.
 This is certainly immersive learning at its best!